validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 # Validating the Environment

-1. Check the operators have been installed
+1. In the OpenShift Container Platform web console, navigate to the **Operators → OperatorHub** page.
+2. Verify that the following Operators are installed on the HUB cluster:

    ```text
    Operators > Installed Operators